Edalji

 The Adventures of Arthur Conan Doyle, by Russell Miller (Harvill Secker, 2008).

 David Edgar has turned Julian Barnes's book into a play, which was performed at the Birmingham Repertory Theatre from 19 Mar to 10 Apr 2010 and at the Nottingham Playhouse from 22 Apr to 8 May 2010.
-The script of the play and a copy of David Edgar's Guardian article (13 Mar 2010) has been published in a booklet published by Nick Hern Books Ltd (2010).
+The script of the play and a copy of David Edgar's Guardian article (13 Mar 2010) was published as a booklet published by Nick Hern Books Ltd (2010).

 According to Mike Harley, a local writer, John Campbell did most of the work on the case and, for some time, was at odds with his superiors over the question of the perpetrator.
 Compton Mackenzie claims that Inspector Campbell 'knew who was guilty of the mutilations and he decided to arrest him'.
 I don't know how CM could know that and it seems that he's borrowed from ACD's writings.
 The whole police investigation appears to have been bungled and I don't like to think that my grandfather was responsible.
 I like to think that he was conscientiously doing what he was told to do by his superiors.